jjovelc/UngrinM_KvasovaP_GastroidRNA/report-1.md

 **Principal Component Analysis**

-Euclidean distances of vst data were used to derived principal components.
-Component 1 and 2 are presented in the following figure.
-Centroids for each cluster are included.
+Principal Component Analysis (PCA) was performed using variance-stabilizing transformed (VST) data from DESeq2 to normalize count distributions and reduce heteroscedasticity.
+Euclidean distances were used to derive principal components, with the first two components capturing the main sources of variation between experimental conditions.
+Centroids for each group are included to facilitate distance calculations between conditions.

 **Figure 2.** PCA for all samples using Euclidean distances and including the centroid for each cluster.